Live at Carnegie Hall (David Byrne and Caetano Veloso album)

-Live at Carnegie Hall is a 2012 collaborative album recorded by Brazilian artist Caetano Veloso and Scottish-American alternative rock musician David Byrne at New York City's Carnegie Hall as a part of their 2004 Perspectives series.
+Live at Carnegie Hall is a 2012 collaborative album recorded by Brazilian singer-songwriter Caetano Veloso and American musician David Byrne at New York City's Carnegie Hall as a part of their 2004 Perspectives series.
 Veloso was invited to curate a performance and he invited Byrne, who in turn performed a solo set of his own as well as collaborative work between them.
 The album was released on Nonesuch Records on March 12, 2012.